-Very little Epilim gets into the breast milk.
+Very little Epilim Chrono gets into the breast milk.
 However, talk to your GP or specialist about whether you should breast-feed your baby.
 Ask your GP, specialist or pharmacist for advice before taking any medicine.

 Important advice for male patients

-- male infertility (see section 4 Possible side effects) If you are a parent or a caregiver of a male child treated with valproate, a specialist will explain to you that there - are studies showing toxic effects of valproate on the testes this means for humans.
+- If you are a male aged under 55 years, before prescribing this medicine to you for the first time, two specialists will have agreed that your condition does not respond to other treatments or the risk to fertility does not apply to you. - Your specialist will have explained to you the known risk of male infertility (see section 4 Possible side effects). - If you are a parent or a caregiver of a male child treated with valproate, a specialist will explain to you that there are studies showing toxic effects of valproate on the testes of animals receiving the medicine and it is unclear what this means for humans.